Dorogomilovo District

 Dorogomilovo District (райо́н Дорогоми́лово) is a district of Western Administrative Okrug of the federal city of Moscow, Russia.
 The area of the district is 7.93 km2.
 Population: Postal codes: 113000 to 119000.

-The district, adjacent to Presnensky, Arbat, and Khamovniki Districts of Central Administrative Okrug, contains a prestigious 5 km strip of land along Kutuzovsky Prospekt, Victory Park, and Kiyevsky Rail Terminal.
+The district is adjacent to the Presnensky, Arbat, and Khamovniki Districts of Central Administrative Okrug.

 History

 Original Dorogomilovo sloboda was located on the opposite (eastern) bank of the Moskva River, between Khamovniki and Novodevichy Monastery.
 Peasants of this sloboda, personally free, were paying their taxes with Yam (mail coach) service on the old road to Smolensk, the main link between Moscow and Poland.
 Smolensk was annexed by Moscow in the course of the Russo-Polish War, and as a result the road was straightened and a new river crossing emerged on site of present-day Borodinsky Bridge.
 Dorogomilovo sloboda relocated to the western bank, to present-day Dorogomilovo.
 For the next two hundred years, the new and the old settlements shared the same name.
 The only other settlement on the western bank was a fishing village owned by the Patriarch.

 In 1731–1742, when Moscow city boundary expanded to Kamer-Kollezhsky Val limits, Dorogomilovo sloboda was incorporated into Moscow.
 Gradually, the once-free coach-drivers were stripped of their liberties and reduced to taxpayer peasant status.
 Former sloboda population decreased from 117 households in 1699 to 24 in 1801.
 Instead, Dorogomilovo acquired one of Moscow's largest cemeteries (Orthodox, 1771, Jewish, 1788).

 In 1812, Old Smolensk Road witnessed the retreat of Russian troops and Napoleon's conquest of Moscow.
 The village of Fili, where Kutuzov made his decision to abandon Moscow, is situated just outside the modern Dorogomilovo District boundary.
 The French marched to Moscow in three columns, crossing the river in Fili, Dorogomilovo, and Luzhniki.
 Meanwhile, wounded at Battle of Borodino were dying and buried at Dorogomilovo cemeteries.